Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

-Among the identified drivers of consumption responses, wealth, platform membership, and consumption habits can be considered demand-side factors, reflecting an individual's willingness and capacity to spend after receiving digital coupons,\footnote{We classify the consumption habit variables as demand-side factors, although they may also reflect the interplay of both supply and demand forces.
-In Section~\ref{sec:relative}, where we quantify the relative importance of demand- and supply-side determinants, we consider both classification schemes.} while the availability of consumption amenities---captured by the number of establishments and the share of non-SME establishments in the neighborhood---represents supply-side factors that determine the opportunities for spending.
+Among the identified drivers of consumption responses, wealth, platform membership, and consumption habits can be considered demand-side factors, reflecting an individual's willingness and capacity to spend after receiving digital coupons,\footnote{We classify consumption habits as demand-side factors in this section because they primarily reflect an individual's baseline propensity to consume on the platform.
+However, since consumption habits may also partly reflect local consumption opportunities, the Shapley decomposition reported later considers alternative allocations of these variables between demand- and supply-side factors.} while the availability of consumption amenities---captured by the number of establishments and the share of non-SME establishments in the neighborhood---represents supply-side factors that determine the local consumption opportunity set.
 A central insight of our analysis is that the consumption response to digital coupons---as well as to traditional forms of fiscal stimulus such as cash payments and tax rebates---is jointly shaped by both demand- and supply-side factors.
 These factors are often correlated, as wealthy individuals tend to reside in neighborhoods with greater consumption amenities, making it difficult to disentangle their respective contributions.
 While the literature on tax rebates has consistently identified income or wealth as key determinants of consumption responses \citep{Shapiro2003,Johnson2006,Sahm2010,Parker2013},\footnote{The empirical literature evaluating the MPC out of cash-based fiscal stimulus programs has consistently identified wealth and income as key predictors of consumption responses, but presents mixed findings regarding the direction of the relationship. \citet{Sahm2010} and \citet{Shapiro2003,Shapiro2009} find that MPC increases with wealth or income, while \citet{Johnson2006} and \citet{Parker2013} report a negative association.
 Theoretical models of consumption responses to unanticipated income shocks emphasize the role of liquidity constraints: individuals with limited liquid assets---regardless of total wealth---may exhibit hand-to-mouth behavior and respond more strongly to fiscal transfers \citep{Kaplan2014}.
 Recent evidence from \citet{Boehm2025}, however, based on randomized experiments designed to mimic realistic cash transfers, suggests that liquid wealth may play only a limited role in explaining variation in consumption responses.} it remains unclear whether these effects partly stem from spatial sorting into neighborhoods with unequal access to consumption amenities.